-- Provide Fashion Technology students with an opportunity to apply their technical skills and creativity into the development of a marketable garment for the Fashion Industry. - To assess the participant's ability in creative design, pattern usage, pattern drafting and sewing construction. - Recognize students for their excellence in apparel design and construction. - Evaluate competitor's level of preparation for employment in the competitive and fast-paced Fashion Industry. - Prepare for the national level competition.
+- Provide Fashion Technology students with an opportunity to apply their technical skills and creativity into the development of a marketable garment for the Fashion Industry. - To assess the participant's ability in creative design, pattern usage, pattern drafting and sewing construction. - Recognize students for their excellence in apparel design and construction. - Evaluate competitor's level of preparation for employment in the competitive and fast-paced Fashion Industry. - Prepare for the national level competition (Secondary Only).

 Note: The Manitoba contest scope is based on the national scope.
 However, due to only having 6 hours instead of 12, the pattern drafting and cutting will need to be completed at the school level.
 Also, this project is simpler.
 There are notes in this scope that state the differences that competitors and trainers can keep in mind when training.
+Only the Secondary competition advances to Nationals.